 No horses are ridden.
 No horses are physically used.
 Instead horses create a therapeutic backdrop of natural and healing relationships and conversation formed between clients’ and their therapists’.
 Clients and therapists conversations evolve naturally and organically around horses and witnessing horse activity.
 As such the horse is an impetus to aide in the therapeutic process.
 We see clients as “knowers” of their extreme hardships, co-developers of the therapeutic conversation, and co-directors of how and when change occurs.
 Therapy at NISAPI is a client-led endeavor and clients take ownership of therapy and strength in the change they co-create with our team.
 At Now I See A Person Institute (NISAPI) clients and therapist become people with one common goal.
 The goal is in the resolution of the “problems” or challenges or symptoms of the client or clients.
 Once a relationship of mutual trust ensues solutions happen and continue to occur through the duration of therapy.
-We find the horses aid to enhance the creation of trust and proficiency within the theraeutic relationship.
+We find the horses aid to enhance the creation of trust, nurturance, and proficiency within the theraeutic relationship.

 Walk and Talk Therapy